 I’ve been something of a free fall this last few months, barely grasping what i’m supposed to be aiming at in life.
 Sometimes, I feel like that funny roman, setting himself up to fail, and then failing at it.

 Zurich told me about her heartache, and how much it still stung.
 A frankfurtian living in german Switzerland, a busy worker bee of fair hair and brown eyes, she told be about her travels, before she briefly mentioned her ex.
 They had years of memories together — and then he left.
-That made her a stranger in your own home, although this wasn’t her home.
+That made her a stranger in her own place.
+Her house.
+This wasn’t her home.

 As we strolled along to the Opera house, Zurich gazed at the floor, between runaway laughs, her chin nesting nimbly on a light scarf.
 A petite green umbrella held whatever bits of rainish snow fell on her.
 What happened, I wonder?